Track mileage automatically

 Grey fleet benefits

 Workplace flexibility has changed how employees travel.
-Fewer daily commutes, fewer long trips, and more hybrid roles mean many employees prefer using their own vehicle rather than being tied to a company car.
+Fewer daily commutes, more hybrid roles, and less predictable schedules mean many employees prefer using their own vehicle rather than being tied to a company car.
+For employers, that flexibility also removes the burden of managing unused fleet assets when roles or headcount change.

 ”"